-In the initial months of the pandemic, I wrote an article aimed at helping enterprise sellers preserve deals in an economic downturn.
+In the initial months of the pandemic, I wrote an article aimed at helping enterprise sellers preserve deals while selling in an economic downturn.
 We were all in reactionary mode at the time, dealing with shutdowns, work closures, and massively slashed budgets.
 My goal was to remind people that, while we were navigating uncharted waters, salespeople can successfully weather bear economies.
 Sellers need business acumen and strategic customer insights.

 Fast forward two years, and we’re again facing uncertain times.
 Inflation, while tapering slightly, is higher than it’s been in decades.
 Interest rates are climbing to combat inflation.
 Supply chains are still struggling to catch up from pandemic shortages.
 And there’s a war in Ukraine that—in addition to upending lives—has had drastic consequences on global energy delivery and pricing.

 While current economic fluctuations might not be on par with 2020’s extremes, they’re not without impact.
 Many companies have hit pause on hiring, opex and capex investments as they wait to see what’s next.
 Businesses want to be sure they have enough free cash flow to sustain operations through another period of uncertainty.
 Whether it will be six months, twelve months, or longer… no one knows.
 You have probably felt the sting of these changes, as some of your deals got pushed out from Q2 to Q3, or even further.